Artixio

 • After a detailed approval process, an MD-15 import license is granted to an Indian license holder.

-• And for all the non-notified class C and D IVD devices, that have their MD-14 application pending were allowed to continue their importation for the consequent 6 months after the publication of notification of 12 October 2023.
+• And for all the non-notified class C and D IVD devices, that have their MD-14 application pending were allowed to continue their importation for the subsequent 6 months after the publication of notification of 12 October 2023.

 Labeling Regulations For IVDs In India:

-According to the rule 44 of Medical Device Rules, 2017, the following aspects should be mentioned on the label of IVD:
+According to the Rule 44 of Medical Device Rules, 2017, the following aspects should be mentioned on the label of IVD:

 • Name of the IVD